This page contains information for partner organisations

 - Potential time saving enables staff to contact other organisations that aren’t on HIE

-How shared records are supporting care
+How joined-up care records are supporting care

 Connecting information with a Health Information Exchange (HIE) has benefits that resonate across the continuum of care.
 Typically, this could be things like an A&E consultant immediately seeing pre-existing conditions and medication allergies, community nurses accessing test results and scans from their patient’s home, or a GP being able to see that their patient has a specialist appointment soon and equipping them with the right questions to maximise their treatment and get a better outcome...... [read more]